seelabs/defcon/README.md

 ## Defining Development containers

-"Development containers" built on top of the project base containers.
+"Development containers" are built on top of the project base containers.
 These containers will install a set of development tools such as editors, debuggers, shells, and code navigation tools.
 They can optionally create an environment with the user's prefered shell and can bind mount a user's home directory so the